 Students with disabilities must not arrive at school later - or leave earlier - than other students for the convenience of staff, bus drivers, or the availability of vehicles.
-Students with disabilities must attend school for the same amount of time as other students, unless the IEP team has decided otherwise based on the individual needs of the student.
+Students with disabilities must attend school for the same amount of time as other students, unless the IEP team has decided otherwise based on the individual needs of the student (i.e., shortened school day).